At TFX we've been doing taxes for U.S. expats for over 25 years

 We can uncover errors made by other preparers and find opportunities to reduce your tax bill that others may miss.

-Tax review covers all forms included in the individual tax return form 1040 or individual Nonresident tax return 1040NR.
+Tax review covers all forms included in the individual tax return Form 1040.
 Forms 2555 and 1116 are also subject to the review process.

-This service does not cover financial reporting and non-personal returns (business, trust, partnership, etc.).
+This service does not cover financial reporting (Form 1040NR is not included) and non-personal returns (business, trust, partnership, etc.).
 It includes the following deliverables:

 Expat taxes have a lot in common with the famous children's story - The Story of Goldilocks and the Three Bears.
 First thing you should realize is that the government sees the IRS as a profit center - they are there to extract the maximum possible amount from every taxpayer.
 They will use every tool and trick at their disposal to accomplish that goal.